 This satellite series involves the development of active instruments that operate in the range of the microwaves.
 The main goals of the SAOCOM 1 mission correspond to the capabilities of the SAR instrument:

 - To provide the information of the polarimetric SAR, which operates in the range of the L-band, regardless of meteorological conditions, the time of day, and the different areas of the earth; in real time and in storage mode, with a space resolution ranging between 10 and 100 meters and with different viewing angles.

 - To meet the needs of the applications considered in the Space Information Cycles (CIE, in Spanish) and the Argentine National Space Program (PEN, in Spanish).

-- To achieve the operational integration of the SIASGE (the Italian-Argentine System of Satellites for the Benefit of the Society, for Emergency Management and Economic Development).
+- To achieve the operational integration of the SIASGE (the Italian-Argentine System of Satellites for Emergency Management).

 - To develop specific products by using the SAR information, particularly soil moisture maps, which contribute to the agriculture, hydrology and health fields.
 Besides, taking advantage of the interferometry, information about ground displacements can be obtained, which is useful for a variety of applications.